SMaleck/unity-actor-system-rx/Documentation/ActorSystem.md

 Using a component based approach enables us to have a clear separation and encapsulation of state per concern, while keeping that state neatly organized within a single `Actor`.

-Ideally components do not do any significant work and are rather updated by **Systems** or **Controllers** (see below).
+Ideally components do not do any significant work and are rather updated by **Systems** (see below).

 ## Systems
 `Systems` can be attached to an `Actor` and operate on its `ActorComponents`.
 Basically they are updating component state from the outside or tying it up across components.

 For example a `MovementSystem` could take locomotion intentions from a `MovementComponent` and update the `TransformComponent`'s position with it.

-## Views & Controllers
-Similar to small components on the `Actor` side, we use a small `PartialActorView` and controller to handle focused concerns.

-For Example you could have a `HealthComponent` and then a `HealthBarPartialView`, which is displaying the a healthbar above the actors head in-game.
-The main ``ActorView``'s role is to find and collect all the partial views on the prefab, so it is similar to the `Actor` class.

-You have to create a `PartialControllerFactory`, which will create your concrete controllers for your partial views.
-This could be a simple switch based on type or you could do some naming convention rules based on the view name.